Overview of Programs

 When should I visit a writing center?

 Visit WSTS or the GWC at any point in your writing process.
 Consultants can help you brainstorm, outline, organize ideas, read through drafts, revise, practice, and even work through writer’s block with you.
+Be sure to check out our available handouts which can help you before or after your appointment.

 What types of writing can I bring to the center?